 A popular look for toy and smaller-size poodles, the Teddy Bear clip actually requires the use of scissors, not clippers.
 To achieve the Teddy Bear look, the fur on the body, legs and tail is shaped with scissors and shortened to a couple of inches in length.
-The fur on the face, tail and feet is also scissored to the same length so that the poodle's entire coat blends together.
+The fur on the face, tail, and feet are also scissored to the same length so that the poodle's entire coat blends together.

-For toy poodle puppies, and poodles in general, the Kennel clip, also called the Utility clip, is simple to do and easy to maintain.
-For this haircut style, the poodle's feet, tail and face are shaved and the fur on the body and legs is cut to less than a half-inch long.
+For toy poodle puppies, and poodles in general, the Kennel clip, also called the utility clip, is simple to do and easy to maintain.
+For this haircut style, the poodle's feet, tail, and face are shaved and the fur on the body and legs is cut to less than a half-inch long.
 To complete the look, the fur on the ears can be left full, somewhat shortened or totally clipped, and the tail is topped off with a pom-pom.

-If you choose to groom your toy poodle yourself instead of using a professional dog groomer, you'll need the following supplies: comb, brush, scissors, clippers, dog shampoo, conditioner and blow dryer.
-Toy poodles should be bathed regularly and clipped about every six weeks to maintain the style and shape of a haircut.
-Other hair care includes plucking out hairs that grow inside the ear canal.
+If you choose to groom your toy poodle yourself instead of using a professional dog groomer, you'll need the following supplies: comb, brush, scissors, clippers, dog shampoo, conditioner, and blow dryer.
+Only use dog shampoo, because human shampoo is the wrong pH balance.